 During and because of menstruation, many have to bear the potential harm to their health from lack of access to menstrual products.

 They may have to deal with secrecy, taboos and discriminatory practices against them.
 And most importantly, many suffer the short and long-term effects on their education, working ability and participation in life's activities.

-This is why periods and menstrual hygiene is an important focus for ActionAid.
-We work closely with women, girls and their communities to ensure women can enjoy their full sexual and reproductive rights.
+This is why periods and menstrual health are an important focus for ActionAid.
+We work closely with women, girls and people who menstruate to ensure all can enjoy their full sexual and reproductive rights.

-Our supporters ask us important questions about our approach and how we work to help girls and women manage their periods with dignity.
+Our supporters ask us important questions about our approach and how we work to help people manage their periods with dignity.

 Read on for a list of frequently asked questions and answers about periods and our work.

 What is a period or a menstruation?

 What is menstrual hygiene and why is it important?

 Menstrual hygiene or menstrual hygiene management refers to the use of menstrual products to collect menstrual blood, and access to private facilities to change and dispose of used products.